cisagov/Malcolm/README.md

 From this list of filtered sessions you can expand session details and explore packet payloads which matched the hunt search criteria.

 The hunt feature is available only for sessions created from full packet capture data, not Zeek logs.
-This being the case, it is a good idea to click the eyeball **👁** icon and select the **PCAP Files** view to exclude Zeek logs from candidate sessions prior to using the hunt feature.
+This being the case, it is a good idea to click the eyeball **👁** icon and select the **Arkime Sessions** view to exclude Zeek logs from candidate sessions prior to using the hunt feature.

 See also Arkime's usage documentation for more information on the [hunt feature](https://localhost/help#hunt).